-A stop-gap air defence measure, the Möbelwagen ('Furniture Van', due to its box-like appearance) was issued to Panzer units until a standard anti-aircraft mount could be designed and produced.
+A stop-gap air defence measure, the Möbelwagen, or 'furniture van', due to its box-like appearance, was issued to Panzer units until a standard anti-aircraft mount could be designed and produced.
 It mounted a 37mm cannon on the superstructure which then had to fold down in order for the weapon to traverse, leaving the crew exposed.
 Principal service: 1944-45.
 Numbers manufactured: 240.

-Cost 120pts (Inexperienced), 150pts (Regular), 180pts (Veteran) Weapons 1 platform-mounted heavy autocannon with 360-degree arc of fire Damage Value 9+ (medium tank) Special Rules - Open-topped - Flak
+Cost: 120pts (Inexperienced), 150pts (Regular), 180pts (Veteran) Weapons: 1 platform-mounted heavy autocannon with 360 degree arc of fire Damage Value: 9+ (medium tank) Special Rules: • Open-topped

+Flak